rachanav/Getting-and-Cleaning-Data-Week-4/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 C) FinalData.txt is the exported final data after going through all the sequences described above.
+It is a tidy data set.